-The 1860s map shows there were at that time only a few houses in and buidlings in the area.
-One notable, still there today was The Shepherd and Shepherdess Inn.
-The notable painted lead figures of a shepherd and shepherdess outside this pub are said to have been smuggled into the country as works of art at a time when most lead was being claimed for the Napoleonic War effort.
+The 1860s map shows there were at that time only a few houses and buildings in the area.
+One notable building that is still there today is The Shepherd and Shepherdess Inn.
+The painted lead figures of a shepherd and shepherdess outside this pub are said to have been smuggled into the country as works of art at a time when most lead was being claimed for the Napoleonic War effort.
 The pub is a familiar place to visitors at neighbouring Beamish Museum as it stands quite close to the museum entrance.

 In the 1830s and 1850s the mining settlement of Pit Hill, which became Beamish village was described as a hamlet of “two farmsteads and two public houses”.
 The place was occupied by the viewer, agent, overmen and mechanics of adjacent pits.

 Close to the Shepherd and Shepherdess are almshouses called Methold Houses built for the relief of the poor in 1863.
-It was erected by John Eden (formerly John Methold) of Beamish Hall for the relief of eleven poor people with money donated by the donor for their upkeep.
+The almshouses were built by John Eden (formerly John Methold) of Beamish Hall for the relief of eleven poor people with money donated by the donor for their upkeep.